Endometrial Ablation (cont.)

 The type of anesthesia for the procedure varies, depending upon the technique used.
 Some types of endometrial ablation procedures can be carried out with minimal anesthesia during an office visit (for example, cryogenic probe), while others may be performed in an outpatient surgery department.
 Many physicians are concerned that the office procedures require more anesthesia for pain control than is safe to do in the office, while others feel that they can adequately control pain without going to the operating room.
 Patients and doctors should discuss these options before an ablation procedure is done.

 It is necessary to dilate the opening of the cervix (the opening to the uterine cavity) to allow passage of the ablation instruments into the uterine cavity.
 A number of ablation methods are available and are effective for destruction of the endometrial tissue.
-These include laser beam, electricity, freezing, heating, or microwave energy.
+These include, electricity, freezing, heating, or microwave energy.
 The choice of procedure depends upon a number of factors, including the preference and experience of the OB/GYN surgeon, the presence of any anatomical abnormalities or fibroids, the size and shape of the uterus, and the type of anesthesia desired by the patient.

 Must Read Articles Related to Endometrial Ablation

 Women's Conditions Resources

 - Is Your Body Ready for Pregnancy?